scala/docs.scala-lang/overviews/core/_posts/2012-09-21-string-interpolation.md

                   ^

 The `f` interpolator makes use of the string format utilities available from Java.
 The formats allowed after the `%` character are outlined in the
-[Formatter javadoc](http://docs.oracle.com/javase/1.5.0/docs/api/java/util/Formatter.html#detail).
+[Formatter javadoc](http://docs.oracle.com/javase/1.6.0/docs/api/java/util/Formatter.html#detail).
 If there is no `%` character after a variable definition a formatter of `%s` (`String`) is assumed.

 **The `raw` interpolator**

 The raw interpolator is similar to the `s` interpolator except that it performs no escaping of literals within the string.
-This means:

-    s"\n" != raw"\n"
+Here's an example processed string:

+    scala> s"a\nb"
+    res0: String =
+    a
+    b

+Here the `s` string interpolator replaced the characters `\n` with a return character.
+The `raw` interpolator will not do that.

+    scala> raw"a\nb"
+    res1: String = a\nb

 The raw interpolator is useful when you want to avoid having expressions like `\n` turn into a return character.

+In addition to the three default string interpolators, users can define their own.

 ## Advanced Usage

 In Scala, all processed string literals are simple code transformations.
 Anytime the compiler encounters a string literal of the form:

-    $id"string content"
+    id"string content"

-it transforms it into a method call against [StringContext](http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.StringContext).
+it transforms it into a method call (`id`) on an instance of [StringContext](http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.StringContext).
 This method can also be available on implicit scope.
 To define our own string interpolation, we simply need to create an implicit class that adds a new method to `StringContext`.
 Here's an example:

+    // Note: We extends AnyVal to prevent runtime instantiation.
+See
-    implicit class JsonHelper(val sc: StringContext) extends AnyVal {
+    // value class guide for more info. implicit class JsonHelper(val sc: StringContext) extends AnyVal {
       def json(args: Any*): JSONObject = sys.error("TODO - IMPLEMENT")
     }